Teen Suicides Linked to Poor Sleep

 When the numbers were crunched, it turned out that sleeping less than four hours on average increased the incidence of suicide thoughts or attempts by 5.9 times – almost six times.
 And sleeping an average of more than ten hours a night increased the incidence of suicidal thoughts or attempts by 4.7 times.

 Poor sleep hygiene is often reported as the most significant problem for teens.
 Turning on computers, cell phones and engaging in late-night communications with friends has been shown to significantly alter sleep and produce insomnia.
+In fact, other research has linked smartphone use to poor quality sleep.

 Many doctors discourage hypnotic drugs and other sleep pharmaceuticals for teens because they can easily become dependent upon them, and typically only offer short-term help.